covidgreen/covid-green-infra/docs/bastion.md

 # Postgres client installation
-The postgresql11 package will be installed using cloud-init, but of you need to install can use
+The postgresql11 package will be installed using cloud-init, but if you need to install can use
 ```sudo amazon-linux-extras install postgresql11```